SinTan1729/caddy-wikijs-metatags/README.md

 	default_description <description>
 	default_image_path <path>
 	[insert_topic]
+	[topic_regex <regex>]
 }
 ```

-- Here, description is a string.
+- Here, `default_description` is a string, which will become the description if the page has none.
-- Default image path can relative to the host, in which case hostname will be added automatically.
+- The `default_image_path` can relative to the host, in which case hostname will be added automatically.
 It can also be a complete URL.
-In both cases, it must link to a .jpg, .png, .gif, or .webp image.
+In both cases, it must link to a `.jpg`, `.png`, `.gif`, or `.webp` image.
-- If insert_topic is present, an attempt will be made to insert a topic after the description.
-It probably isn't worth it for anyone except
+- If `insert_topic` is present, an attempt will be made to insert a topic after the description.
+- If `insert_topic` is present, `topic_regex` will be used to extract the topic.
+It must match the URL being processed.
+The first capturing group
-myself.
-My wiki page links look like `https://<hostname>/<language>/<topic>/<pagename>`.
-Anything else would not work.
+will be used to get the topic.
+The above `json` example shows the regex that I use.
+My wiki page links look like
+`https://<hostname>/<language>/<topic>/<pagename>`, and the regex captures `<topic>` from it.

 ## Limitation